 A response from Pax Christi International can be found HERE.

 In September 2021 the charity Christian Aid produced a report entitled Where is Palestine: a story of loss, inequality and failure.
 “This report details the repeated violations of basic human rights, that Palestinians experience, drawing on Christian Aid’s decades of work with the poorest communities in the region and the expertise and experience of our partners.
-We show how the situation takes away the dignity that we should all be entitled to live with.
-You can read the report HERE.
+We show how the situation takes away the dignity that we should all be entitled to live with.”
+You can download the report from HERE.

 Strange as it may sound, there is a growing risk of Christian organisations being forced out of the Old City of Jerusalem.
 In December 2021 the Patriarchs and Heads of Churches in Jerusalem issued this statement: